-Please support the Rural Hospital Support Act (S. 4009) authored by Senators Casey (D-PA) and Grassley (R-IA), and H.R.
-1887 authored by Reps.
-Sewell (D-AL) and Reed (R-NY).
-This legislation would extend the vital Medicare-Dependent and Low-Volume Hospital Adjustment programs that have been a lifeline to mid-size rural hospitals.
+Please support the Rural Hospital Support Act (S. 4009) authored by Senators Casey (D-PA) and Grassley (R-IA), and the Assistance for Rural Community Hospitals (ARCH) Act (H.R.8747), bipartisan legislation that has been introduced by Reps.
+Carol Miller, R-WV, and Terri Sewell, D-AL. This legislation would extend the vital Medicare-Dependent and Low-Volume Hospital Adjustment programs that have been a lifeline to mid-size rural hospitals.